Vietnam.vn - Nền tảng quảng bá Việt Nam

 In response to the opinions of National Assembly deputies, the draft law has revised the content explaining the terms "Digital signature" and "Electronic signature".

-Some opinions suggested considering the need to register specialized electronic signatures with the Ministry of Information and Communications when they are used, while these electronic signatures are only used internally within the organization.
-Some opinions suggested that specific requirements for specialized electronic signatures could be made instead of having to register and seek approval.
+Some opinions suggested considering the need to register with the Ministry of Information and Communications when using specialized electronic signatures, while these electronic signatures are only used internally within the organization.
+Some opinions suggested that specific requirements could be made for specialized electronic signatures instead of having to register and seek approval.
 Some opinions suggested detailed regulations on the registration of specialized electronic signatures.

 The Standing Committee of the National Assembly finds that specialized electronic signatures are created and used exclusively by agencies and organizations for the activities of those agencies and organizations in accordance with their functions and tasks, and are not allowed to provide specialized electronic signature services.
 Specialized electronic signatures must meet the technical standards and regulations on electronic signatures as prescribed.

-The draft law does not stipulate that specialized electronic signatures must be registered with the Ministry of Information and Communications.
+The draft law does not require specialized electronic signatures to be registered with the Ministry of Information and Communications.
 However, agencies and organizations have the right to request a certificate of eligibility to ensure the security of specialized electronic signatures to confirm the legal value of their specialized electronic signatures.

 Source